When will God's covenant with Abraham be fulfilled, and how do we know that it is Israel who will receive the promised land?

 Ted's Response:

-On that day the LORD made a covenant with Abram and said, "To your descendants I give this land, from the river of Egypt to the great river, the Euphrates—the land of the Kenites, Kenizzites, Kadmonites, Hittites, Perizzites, Rephaites, Amorites, Canaanites, Girgashites and Jebusites" (Genesis 15:18-21).
+On that day the LORD made a covenant with Abram and said, "To your descendants I give this land, from the river of Egypt to the great river, the Euphrates—the land of the Kenites, Kenizzites, Kadmonites, Hittites, Perizzites, Rephaites, Amorites, Canaanites, Girgashites and Jebusites."
+(Genesis 15:18-21)

 In the chapters of Ezekiel 35—39 are described the attacks upon Israel near the end of the 70th Week, as well as how the Lord (Jesus, the Messiah) will return to save the Israelites (see When do the events of Ezekiel chapters 35-39 take place? and When does the Gog/Magog battle, described in Ezekiel chapters 38 and 39, occur?).

 This is what the Sovereign LORD says: "These are the boundaries by which you are to divide the land for an inheritance among the twelve tribes of Israel, with two portions for Joseph.
 You are to divide it equally among them.
-Because I swore with uplifted hand to give it to your forefathers, this land will become your inheritance" (Ezekiel 47:13,14).
+Because I swore with uplifted hand to give it to your forefathers, this land will become your inheritance."
+(Ezekiel 47:13,14)

-Jewish people are descendants of Isaac, through Isaac's son Jacob (also called "Israel").
+Hebraic people, among the twelve tribes of Israel, are descendants of Isaac, through Isaac's son Jacob (also called "Israel").
 Jesus spoke of a great feast to come in the kingdom of heaven, at which Abraham, Isaac, and Jacob would be in attendance (Matthew 8:11).
+Ishmael is not mentioned.

 Descendants of Jacob (Israel) are God's chosen people (Isaiah 65:9).
 Even David, a great king held in very high esteem by Jews, Christians, and Muslims alike, stated this as part of a "Psalm of Thanks":

 O descendants of Abraham his servant, O sons of Jacob, his chosen ones.
 He is the LORD our God; his judgments are in all the earth.
 He remembers his covenant forever, the word he commanded, for a thousand generations, the covenant he made with Abraham, the oath he swore to Isaac.
-He confirmed it to Jacob as a decree, to Israel as an everlasting covenant: "To you I will give the land of Canaan as the portion you will inherit" (Psalm 105:6-11).
+He confirmed it to Jacob as a decree, to Israel as an everlasting covenant: "To you I will give the land of Canaan as the portion you will inherit."
+(Psalm 105:6-11)

-As written by Moses, God said this:
+As written by Moses, God said this to the Israelites:

 Acknowledge and take to heart this day that the LORD is God in heaven above and on the earth below.
 There is no other.
-Keep his decrees and commands, which I am giving you today, so that it may go well with you and your children after you and that you may live long in the land the LORD your God gives you for all time (Deuteronomy 4:39,40).
+Keep his decrees and commands, which I am giving you today, so that it may go well with you and your children after you and that you may live long in the land the LORD your God gives you for all time.
+(Deuteronomy 4:39,40)

 Return to Email Questions and Ted’s Responses